-After this offering, we will have an aggregate of 8,972,755 shares of Class A common stock authorized but unissued and not reserved for issuance under our equity incentive plans.
+After this offering, we will have an aggregate of 439,695,475 shares of Class A common stock authorized but unissued and not reserved for issuance under our equity incentive plans, assuming all of the LLC Units fully vest and the Continuing Pre-IPO LLC Members exchange all of their LLC Units for newly issued shares of our Class A common stock on a one-for-one basis.
 We may issue all these shares of Class A common stock without any action or approval by our stockholders, subject to certain exceptions.
 The issuance of any Class A common stock in connection with any equity incentive plan, the exercise of outstanding stock options or otherwise would dilute the percentage ownership held by the investors who purchase Class A common stock in this offering.